knowhw/DConfigure/README.md

 	print(item)

-#  getvalue             Read the value of a key
-#  setvalue             Change the value of a key
-#  contents            	List the contents of a dir
-#  watch             	Watch a path for changes
-#  dump              	Dump an entire subpath to stdout
-#  load              	Populate a subpath from stdin

 ~~~
+## getvalue
+Read the value of a key
+## setvalue
+Change the value of a key

+## contents
+List the contents of a dir
+## watch
+Watch a path for changes

+## load
+Populate a subpath from stdin